Milkybar

-Milkybar, called Galak in Continental Europe and Latin America, is a white chocolate confection produced by Nestlé since 1936 and sold worldwide.
+Milkybar, called Galak in most of Continental Europe and Latin America, is a white chocolate confection produced by Nestlé since 1936 and sold worldwide (not sold in the US, although it may be ordered online for delivery, or found in specialty candy shops).
 According to Nestlé, Milkybar/Galak contains no artificial colours, flavours or preservatives.

-In Australia and New Zealand, Milkybar does not contain cocoa butter, and is therefore not labelled as chocolate.
+History

+The Galak brand was launched by Nestlé (at the time Nestlé-Peter-Cailler-Kohler) amidst strong competition within the Swiss chocolate market.
+It was the first white chocolate brand.

 Advertising

 Milkybar Kid

 Since 1961, the Milkybar Kid has been used in television advertising promoting Nestlé Milkybar.
 The Milkybar Kid is a blond, spectacle-wearing young child, usually dressed as a cowboy, whose catchphrase is "The Milkybars are on me!".
 The advertisements usually take place in a Wild West setting, and both live-action and animated ads have been produced.
 Until 8-year-old Hinetaapora Short of New Zealand was selected in 2010, the character had always been male.
+The character was created by a team led by advertising chief Mike Reynolds.

 In the UK, Australia and New Zealand the advertisements were originally accompanied by a jingle extolling "the goodness that's in Milky Bar".
 In more recent revivals of the campaign, the jingle has been revised to refer to "the good taste that's in Milkybar".